-Expression of appreciation for the Board of Management and employees
+Expression of appreciation from the Supervisory Board

-The Supervisory Board would like to thank the Board of Management and all of Covestro's employees for their unwavering dedication and notable accomplishments in the 2018 fiscal year.
+The Supervisory Board would like to thank the Board of Management and all of Covestro's employees for their unwavering dedication in the 2019 fiscal year.
 We wish you all success in further implementing the company's strategic goals.

-Leverkusen (Germany), February 22, 2019
+Leverkusen, February 18, 2020